PseudoDevs/IamGhost/amd4.md

-Last updated: 2024-04-12 07:28:58
+Last updated: 2024-04-12 07:29:33
-Random Quote: What's a bigger feeling than love? - Elliot
+Random Quote: I found a Bollywood movie about a princess who falls for a lowly street sweeper.
+It's only seven hours long. - Kamala